Kémi Séba: Activity in Africa

 In December 2019, while accusing France of being partly responsible for terrorism in the Sahel, Kémi Séba placed himself at the disposal of the regional armies, to fight against the jihadists.
 He therefore proposed to the presidents of the G5 Sahel the creation of a group of "Pan-African civilian volunteers".

 On 23 February 2020, Séba returned to Senegal to attend the appeal for his trial for having burned a CFA franc note.
 He was arrested at Blaise-Diagne airport, detained for 30 hours and then deported to Belgium.
-The holding of the trial is then postponed.
+The holding of the trial was then postponed.

 In October 2020, Kémi Séba went to Côte d'Ivoire to request a postponement of the 2020 presidential election, following a third term of Alassane Ouattara.

-In October 2021, three years after being turned away at Conakry airport, Kemi Seba was allowed to enter Guinean territory from where he met Mamady Doumbunya.
+In October 2021, three years after being turned away at Conakry airport, Kemi Seba was allowed to enter Guinean territory from where he met Mamady Doumbouya.

+In February 2024, the French authorities initiated a procedure for loss of French nationality against Kemi Seba, Kemi Seba also holds Beninese nationality.
+French authorities accused Kemi Seba of spreading anti-French sentiment across West Africa.

+On July 9, 2024, By virtue of a decree published in the Official French Journal, Kemi Seba was stripped of his French nationality.
+Kémi Seba had earlier published a video online in which he burned a document that he claimed was his French passport.

+In August 2024, he announced via X that he had been granted a diplomatic passport by Nigerien authorities.
+He posted a picture of the purported diplomatic passport bio data page.
+His claims were confirmed by the French secret service during his last arrest in Paris in October 2024.

+In January 2025, Séba announced that he would run for President of Benin in the 2026 Beninese presidential election after denouncing the incumbent president Patrice Talon.

+On April 15, 2025, Kemi Seba was awarded the rank of Doctor Honoris Causa in political science by Bel Campus University in the Democratic Republic of Congo (Kinshasa).

+On March 31, 2025, Kemi Seba was arrested as he was preparing to hold a press conference.
+On May 3, 2025, he hosted a conference dedicated to denouncing the CFA franc and challenging the agreements inherited from colonization in Central Africa.

+In June 2025, Kemi Seba is organizing a tour in Gabon against the CFA Franc, and cooperation agreements in Africa and France.